Aaron-joyce/year-2-Code/Mob Dev/practical 4/readme.md

-to create a tab bar and snack bar and integrate into a single app
+to create two material app widgets and switch between them in flutter